All property valuations will now be undertaken annually by the Valuer - General Victoria.

 - The objection needs to apply to the actual valuation, not the rates charge.

-- The objection must be submitted in writing or submitted online via the Rating Valuation Objection Portal, within 2 Months of the issue date on the annual notice.
+- The objection must be submitted in writing or submitted online via the Rating Valuation Objection Portal, within 2 Months of the issue date on the annual notice or supplementary notice

 What if I cannot afford to pay my rates?